Fighting the Darkness: When Hope Feels Like a Fight

 Inspired by Fighting the Darkness – Primal Fear

 There is a version of darkness you can point at.
-It has teeth.
-It has intent.
+It has teeth and intent.
 It wants something from you.

 Then there is the other version.
 Quiet.
 Heavy.
 It does not attack.
 It erases.